SiverDX/additional_enchantments/README.md

 - Default max. level: 6
 - Applies a wither effect to entities which deals wither damage
 - Enchantment level increases the duration, damage, application chance and reduces the time between damage ticks
-- Not compatible with the `Poison` enchantment
+- Not compatible with the `Plague` enchantment

 ## Confusion (Melee)
 - Default max. level: 5